-(5) Where-
+- (3) An appeal under subsection (2) shall be instituted by giving written notice to the registrar within a period of 14 days after the service of the notice referred to in subsection (1). - (4) - (5) Where- - (a) no appeal is lodged under subsection (2) within the period specified in subsection (3) in respect of the Authority's intention to recommend to the Governor that the private timber reserve or part of the private timber reserve referred to in subsection (1) shall cease to be, or cease to form part of, a private timber reserve; or - (b) an appeal is lodged under subsection (2) within the period specified in subsection (3) and the Tribunal dismisses the appeal under the Tasmanian Civil and Administrative Tribunal Act 2020- the Authority shall recommend to the Governor that the reserve or part of the reserve, as the case may be, shall cease to be, or cease to form part of, a private timber reserve.

-- (a) no appeal is lodged under subsection (2) within the period specified in subsection (3) in respect of the Authority's intention to recommend to the Governor that the private timber reserve or part of the private timber reserve referred to in subsection (1) shall cease to be, or cease to form part of, a private timber reserve; or - (b) an appeal is lodged under subsection (2) within the period specified in subsection(3) and the Tribunal dismisses the appeal the Authority shall recommend to the Governor that the reserve or part of the reserve, as the case may be, shall cease to be, or cease to form part of, a private timber reserve.
+(6) The Governor may, on the recommendation of the Authority, by notice published in the Gazette, declare that the private timber reserve or part of the private timber reserve, as the case may be, specified in the notice shall cease to be, or cease to form part of, a private timber reserve.

-- (6) The Governor may, on the recommendation of the Authority, by notice published in the Gazette, declare that the private timber reserve or part of the private timber reserve, as the case may be, specified in the notice shall cease to be, or cease to form part of, a private timber reserve. - (7) The Authority shall cause a copy of a notice under subsection (6) to be sent to the local authority exercising jurisdiction over the land to which the notice relates and any local authority exercising jurisdiction over any land adjacent to that land. - (8) A notice under subsection (6) is not a statutory rule within the meaning of the Rules Publication Act 1953.
+- (7) The Authority shall cause a copy of a notice under subsection (6) to be sent to the local authority exercising jurisdiction over the land to which the notice relates and any local authority exercising jurisdiction over any land adjacent to that land. - (8) A notice under subsection (6) is not a statutory rule within the meaning of the Rules Publication Act 1953.